spatha0011/spatha_vsd-hdp/Day16/README.md

 ### `Steps to fix common_pdn.tcl missing using correct OpenLane clone`
 ------------

-By following these steps, you should resolve any issues related to PDN generation and ensure that OpenLane is set up correctly with all necessary configuration files.
+- By following these steps, you should resolve any issues related to PDN generation and ensure that OpenLane is set up correctly with all necessary configuration files.

+- This setup includes the **pdn.tcl** file, which is crucial for PDN configuration.

 **Steps to install OpenLane, PDKs and Tools:**